NordicPlayground/puck/_tutorials/mbed.md

 order: 20
 ---

-# Intro to mbed online development system {#development}
+# Intro to mbed online development system

-## 1. Register on mbed.org and add Nordic nRF51822 to your online IDE
-First thing's first - set up your IDE.
+First things first - set up your IDE.
 We will use the official mbed IDE in the browser.
 This allows for extremely mobile development as you are not bound by your own computer to do development.
 Another huge benefit is that you do not need to set up any development stack locally (!).